 In addition, Deutsche Bahn must pay the plaintiff compensation in the amount of €1,000.

-In principle, there is now clarity that non-binary people may not be discriminated against and excluded from use by the mandatory selection of the salutations "Mr." or "Ms.".
+In principle, it is now clear that non-binary people may not be discriminated against and excluded from use by the mandatory selection of the form of address "Mr." or "Mrs.".
 Accordingly, it is now easier to claim this right.

 If you collect and use salutations, e.g.